ACCC inquiry into improving electricity affordability

 The Australian Government directed the Australian Competition and Consumer Commission (ACCC) to undertake the Inquiry into Retail Electricity Pricing to identify the root causes of high electricity prices across the entire electricity supply chain.
-The final report in July 2018 includes 56 recommendations for improving the operation of the National Electricity Market.
+The final report in July 2018 included 56 recommendations for improving the operation of the National Electricity Market.

 Monitoring of prices, profits and margins